platonic-realm/project-zero/Chapter-1/Chapter-1.md

 I assume we have our OCI image ready and can use docker or podman to run a container to start building the system.

 In this chapter we disable all Linux kernel features and then enable only the bare minimum needed to run a **sh** shell after boot.
-We heavily rely on [Busybox](https://busybox.net/) in this project this project.
-So, to save time, instead of statically building another shell and use it as **init** process, we use builtin **sh** shell inside Busybox.
+We heavily rely on [BusyBox](https://busybox.net/) in this project this project.
+So, to save time, instead of statically building another shell and use it as **init** process, we use builtin **sh** shell inside BusyBox.

-[Busybox](https://busybox.net/) is a software suite that provides several Unix utilities in a single executable file.
+[BusyBox](https://busybox.net/) is a software suite that provides several Unix utilities in a single executable file.
 It is often used in embedded devices because it is small, efficient, and provides a simple interface for users to access the utilities.
 Some of the utilities that BusyBox provides include ls, cat, echo, grep, and sed, among others.
 BusyBox can be configured to include or exclude certain utilities, depending on the needs of the device it is being used on.

-After running our development container, we build the minimal kernel and Busybox executable.
+After running our development container, we build the minimal kernel and BusyBox executable.
 Then, we will create an **initrd** image using **cpio**.
-At the end, using qemu, we will mix everything together to run the compiled Linux kernel with the Busybox binary as the **userspace** software in an virtualized environment.
+At the end, using qemu, we will mix everything together to run the compiled Linux kernel with the BusyBox binary as the **userspace** software in an virtualized environment.

 ## Step 1: Running the container